Saturday July 30 2005 12:30pm WST

 ....representing the most blatant form of lying by public servants.
 Will this person now be named, sacked and prosecuted?" [see source note below]

-"The fact that this story, including the cover-up by the Minister's own department under the reign of Phillip Ruddock, has come out into the open, is great, but we're still waiting for the undoing of the DIMIA and WA Police cover-up of the shocking bashings at the Port Hedland detention centre in December 2003 - also a report by Mr Hamburger - as reported recently in The Bulletin," spokesman Jack H Smit said.
+"The fact that this story, including the cover-up by the Minister's own department under the reign of Philip Ruddock, has come out into the open, is great, but we're still waiting for the undoing of the DIMIA and WA Police cover-up of the shocking bashings at the Port Hedland detention centre in December 2003 - also a report by Mr Hamburger - as reported recently in The Bulletin," spokesman Jack H Smit said.

-"We're also still waiting for the hundreds of other stories of bashings, including sexual abuse, starting with the shocking cover-ups by detention centre operators, and the ignoring of the letters and reports by Phillip Ruddock to be told."
+"We're also still waiting for the hundreds of other stories of bashings, including sexual abuse, starting with the shocking cover-ups by detention centre operators, and the ignoring of the letters and reports by Philip Ruddock to be told."

 "While the Heads of Schools of Social Work's People's Inquiry has only just started with recent hearings in Port Augusta and Melbourne, there is no doubt that not a thousand mea culpas can make this Minister, her Department, and the former Immigration Minister, and the detention centre operators escape a future Royal Commission into the treatment of refugees, asylum seekers and immigration detainees."